ANNarchy/ANNarchy/docs/manual/Parser.rst

 The evolution of each variable with time can be described through a simple equation or an ordinary differential equation (ODE).
 ANNarchy provides a simple parser for mathematical expressions, whose role is to translate a high-level description of the equation into an optimized C++ code snippet.

-The equation for one variable can depend on parameters, other variables (even when declared later) or numerical constants.
-Variables are updated in the same order as their declaration in the multistring.
+The equation for one variable can depend on parameters, other variables (even when declared later) or constants.
+Variables are updated in the same order as their declaration in the multistring (see :doc:`NumericalMethods`, as it influences how ODEs are solved).

 The declaration of a single variable can extend on multiple lines: